ericjmei/Ethylene_Oxide_EnvPollution/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains scripts used to analyze data and create the figures for the publication in Environmental Pollution found [here]().
+This repository contains scripts used to analyze data and create the figures for the [publication in Environmental Pollution]().

-Ethylene Oxide (EtO) data can be found at the GA EPD website [here](https://epd.georgia.gov/ethylene-oxide-information).
+Ethylene Oxide (EtO) data can be found at the [GA EPD website](https://epd.georgia.gov/ethylene-oxide-information).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->
 ## Contact

-Eric Mei - emei3@gatech.edu
+Eric J. Mei - emei3@gatech.edu

 <p align="right">(<a href="#readme-top">back to top</a>)</p>